-Nikon F mount is prepared as a standard issue, and when 1024 pixels are used, C mount can be selected.
+Nikon F mount is provided as standard.
 The amount and wavelengths of light required to capture useful images depend on the intended use.
 Factors include the physical properties, speed, the object's spectral characteristics, exposure time, the light source characteristics, the specifications of the acquisition system and so on.